 Moreover, we admit (and succumb) to the alluring baking aroma and taste of wheat breads.

 * As noted in the recipe (download it as a PDF), this bread is a departure from normal bread, normal bread making and bread keeping.
-Since it has a high moisture content, you want to keep it in your fridge --in a plastic bread box with a loose lid, but cool it well first, and it might need another dry-out session on your kitchen counter the next morning.
+Since it has a high moisture content, you want to keep it in your fridge --in a plastic bread box with a loose lid, but let it air and cool at room temperature first, and it might need another dry-out session on your kitchen counter the next morning.

 Unlike gluten based breads, I don't sense that refrigeration makes it tougher (than it already is).
-(Refrigeration is a good idea for many home made breads.
-A better idea for regular breads is to eat it now.)
+(Refrigeration is a good idea for many home made breads.)
+(A better idea for any bread is to "eat it now".)

 * "Xanthan" is added to replace the missing gluten --plenty of which is in gluten heavy "bread flour", but there's not quite enough of it in natural wheat flours --which tends to result in a heavy loaf.

-* Although much more xanthan is often called for in recipes, I find that more than a level teaspoon per a 4+ cups of flour loaf results in a rather tacky loaf --which sticks to the bread knife.
-(Even at one teaspoon, it still sticks to the knife a bit when the loaf is still hot, so cool it first.)
+* Although much more xanthan is often called for in recipes, I find that more than a level teaspoon per 4+ cups of flour results in a rather tacky loaf --which sticks to the bread knife.
+(Even at one teaspoon, it still sticks to the knife a bit when the loaf is still hot, so cool it before cutting.)

 * Consequently, this oat bread doesn't "fluff up" like store bought bread and a loaf weighs over 4 pounds.
 (Don't drop it on your foot :-))